Intertemporal Aggregation of Choice Data with Consumption Dependent Preferences: Model

 \subsection{Data Generating Process}

-Our first goal in this paper is to study the relationship between the random utility model (RUM) and repeated choice where choices are subject to consumption and state dependence.
-The data in this situation corresponds to the time average of choice and is modeled through a random choice rule.
+Our first goal in this paper is to study the relationship between the random utility model (RUM) and repeated choice when choices are subject to consumption and state dependence.
+Our notion of data corresponds to the time average of choice and is modeled through a random choice rule.

 \begin{definition} A function $p:X \times \mathcal{X} \rightarrow [0,1]$ is a \textbf{random choice rule} (rcr) if it satisfies the following. \begin{enumerate} \item $p(x,A) \geq 0$ \item $\sum_{x \in A}p(x,A)=1$ \end{enumerate} \end{definition}